-*NOTE: This section includes amendments by emergency legislation that will expire on January 23, 2022.
+*NOTE: This section includes amendments by temporary legislation that will expire on October 13, 2022.
 To view the text of this section after the expiration of all emergency and temporary legislation, click this link: Permanent Version.*

 (a) Except as provided in subsection (b) of this section, a meeting shall be open to the public.
 A meeting shall be deemed open to the public if:

 (1) The public is permitted to be physically present;

 (2) The news media, as defined by § 16-4701, is permitted to be physically present;

 (4) During the period from March 11, 2020, until December 31, 2022, the public body takes steps reasonably calculated to allow the public to view or hear the meeting while the meeting is taking place, or, if doing so is not technologically feasible, as soon thereafter as reasonably practicable.